Harrys Café De Wheels famous meat pies and hot dogs

 Harry realised that Sydney hadn’t changed much and it was still almost impossible to get a good feed late-night.
 So Harry reopened and the caravan has been operating continuously since.

 The phrase ‘Café de Wheels’ came about as the city council of the day insisted that mobile food caravans move a minimum of 12 inches a day.
 Harry dutifully obeyed and thus the name was expanded to Harry’s Café de Wheels.
 Before the councils ruling, the caravan was known simply as ‘Harry’s’.
-In July 2012 Harry’s Penrith Franchises opened.
+In July 2012 the Harry’s Penrith Franchise opened.

 |Tiger Pie||Pastie & Peas|